Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which two requirements must be met for a calculated insight to appear in the segmentation canvas?
+### Which two requirements must be met for a Calculated Insight to appear in the segmentation canvas?

-- [x] The calculated insight must contain a dimension including the `Individual` or `Unified Individual ID`.
+- [x] The Calculated Insight must contain a dimension including the `Individual` or `Unified Individual ID`.
-- [x] The primary key of the segmented table must be a dimension in the calculated insight.
+- [x] The primary key of the segmented table must be a dimension in the Calculated Insight.
-- [ ] The metrics of the calculated insights must only contain numeric values.
+- [ ] The metrics of the Calculated Insights must only contain numeric values.
-- [ ] The primary key of the segmented table must be a metric in the calculated insight.
+- [ ] The primary key of the segmented table must be a metric in the Calculated Insight.

 **[⬆ Back to Top](#table-of-contents)**